-This is a revised version of briefing paper 8.35, originally published in May 2009.
+This is a revised version of Legal Paper MW 159, originally published in May 2009.

 Abbreviations used in this paper are as follows:

 1. In August 2008 the government published a paper for the purpose of consulting on reforms to the present system for hearing appeals against adverse decisions by the Home Office on asylum and immigration cases.
-The substance of that paper and Migration Watch comments on it are set out in Briefing Paper 8.29, issued in November 2008.
-An account of the workings of the present appeals system is to be found in Briefing Paper 8.2.
+The substance of that paper and Migration Watch comments on it are set out in Briefing Paper 8.29 (now deleted), issued in November 2008.
+An account of the workings of the present appeals system is to be found in Briefing Paper 8.2 (now deleted).
 The government has now published a response to the consultations, setting out its decision.
 The undated paper “Fair decisions: faster justice” was issued jointly by the UK Border Agency (UKBA) on behalf of the Home Office and by the Tribunals Service on behalf of the Ministry of Justice in May 2009.

 2. The Tribunals Service is the agency of the Ministry of Justice which is now responsible for statutory tribunals dealing with a vast range of subjects such as income tax, criminal injuries compensation, social security, sea fish licensing and many others.
 It is responsible for the administration of Part 1 of the Tribunals, Courts and Enforcement Act 21007 (TCE) , the object of which is to create a uniform structure for these many different tribunals..
 The government’s plan is to abolish the present Asylum and Immigration Tribunal, which was created by the Nationality, Immigration and Asylum Act 2002 and to replace it as from February 2010 with what will be known as the Immigration and Asylum Chambers of the First Tier (FTT) and Upper Tier (UTT) Tribunals in the unified tribunal structure.
 The function of immigration judges sitting in the FTT will be to hear in the first instance appeals against UKBA decisions on asylum and immigration applications.
 If the party whose appeal has been dismissed believes that the first tier tribunal has made an error of law, he or she may apply under section 11 of TCE for permission to appeal to the Upper Tribunal.
 In applying for permission the applicant must show that he or she has an arguable case.
 If permission to appeal is refused by the FTT renewed application may be made to the UTT itself.
 If permission is granted by either tribunal, the UTT will hear the appeal to determine whether an error of law was made.
 If it accepts that there was an error of law, it may make a fresh decision or remit the case to the First-tier Tribunal with directions for its reconsideration.
 If the appeal is dismissed by the UTT that should be the end of the matter, though there will continue to be as at present a further right of appeal on a point of law to the Court of Appeal or corresponding courts in Scotland and Northern Ireland.
 Under the present system some 400 cases a year end up in the Court of Appeal.
 As to the possibility of judicial review, a major source of delays under the present system, see paragraphs 9 and 10 below.